Ahmad-A0/Edulink-API/docs/README.md

 This API provides abstractions over the undocumented Edulink API.
 It is not official and could be subject to breaking changes.

+The [`Edulink_API`](./docs/classes/Edulink_API.md) class is the main API class, it provides heavy abstractions over the raw data returned by Edulink.
+The [Edulink_Raw](./docs/classes/Edulink_Raw.md) class houses the raw requests to the edulink API.

 ## Contents

 - [Examples](#usage-examples)